fiasinstitute/glosa/index.md

 ## Isolating planned language(s)

+This site documents **Interglossa**, a  communication (meta)language platform  described in 1943 and the constructed language **Glosa**, its main implementation.

+## Metalanguage Interglossa

-In his books «[The Loom of Language](http://gen.lib.rus.ec/book/index.php?md5=4058ACD459B2D713D79AEA991FCDCFDE)» (1944) and «[Interglossa]()» (1943), the British biologist and statistician [L.Hogben](https://en.wikipedia.org/wiki/Lancelot_Hogben) set a framework for a scientific communication (meta)language.
+In his books «[The Loom of Language](http://gen.lib.rus.ec/book/index.php?md5=4058ACD459B2D713D79AEA991FCDCFDE)» (1944) and «[Interglossa]()» (1943), British biologist and statistician [L.Hogben](https://en.wikipedia.org/wiki/Lancelot_Hogben) set a framework for a scientific communication (meta)language.
 Under a symbolic name «Interglossa» for this lingua franca, he formulated three principles that a candidate language should adhere to in order to become receivable as an [auxilary](https://en.wikipedia.org/wiki/International_auxiliary_language) language:
 1. The grammar: [analytic](https://en.wikipedia.org/wiki/Analytic_language) or even [isolating](https://en.wikipedia.org/wiki/Isolating_language).
-1. The lexicon:  internationalized.
+1. The lexicon:  internationalized and  based on scientific and technological terminology.
 1. The phonetics: facilitated (e.g. [Toki Pona](https://en.wikipedia.org/wiki/Toki_Pona)).

+Hogben proposed some possible lexifications and etymological operators, but has never accomplished implementing any particular language, neither did he produce any texts demonstrating his approach.
+Thus, his achievement was to  define a language template or a metalanguage.
+Based on this system, dozens of different languages could be created, every single one being a specific Interglossa recension/implementation.

-## Glosa, an unfinished product
+## Glosa, an Interglossa language

-Among other attempts within this framework (Interglossa ipso, L.Hogben 1943; Lingua (Sistem)Frater, Pham Xuan Thai 1957, Paul O. Barlett 1998), **Glosa is the most articulated project**.
+Among other attempts within this framework (Interglossa ipso by L.Hogben, 1943; Lingua (Sistem)Frater by Pham Xuan Thai, 1957 and Paul O. Barlett 1998), language **Glosa** was the most articulated project**.
 It was created as a modified version of the Interglossa, by
-R.Clark and W.Ashby (1972,1992) and promoted by M.Springer
+Ronald Clark and Wendy Ashby (1972,1992) and promoted by Marcel Springer.

- on the basis sustained Interglossa

-This site tries to present the language Glosa, a Hogben's “Interglossa” variety, in a neutral  and systematic manner.
+## Glosa, a dying language

+Since the passing away of Wendy Ashby, the inventor of the language, in 2015, the Glosa-speaking community (mainly populating [this Facebook group](https://www.facebook.com/groups/216702155647/)  and [this Telegram channel](https://t.me/glosaauxilingua))  struggles to maintain the intensity of the language use.
+The language vitality assessment guidelines (as defined by [UNESCO](http://www.unesco.org/new/fileadmin/MULTIMEDIA/HQ/CLT/pdf/Language_vitality_and_endangerment_EN.pdf)) specify several areas whose stagnation might indicate the negative trend:

+- education of the new speakers
+- language transmission
+- content creation.

+The necessary condition for a positive outcome of those activity facets is the existence of the standardized and documented version of the language.
+The Language Planning Committee of the FIAS has decided to launch a language planning initiative in order to document the elaboration of the language standard as well as to systematize and centralize linguistic resources on Glosa and its documentation.

+This website's aim is to aggregate and conserve materials available in Glosa and Interglossa — as well materials *about* them.

 <!---- Planned language activists are known for fanaticism when promoting their handicrafts, (biased) first-hand discourse is here: